 partnership with the Northern Alberta Institute of Technology

 of work-integrated learning

-Please email: email@example.com for information on how to apply to the winter 2022 intake
+Please email email@example.com for information on how to apply to PCP.

 Accredited by Accreditation Canada, the Primary Care Paramedic (PCP) program will provide you with the training to be eligible to write the Alberta College of Paramedics Provincial certification exam.

-- 18 years of age - Students must turn 18 years of age prior to the program start date.
-A copy of a government-issued ID must be submitted.
+- 18 Years of Age – Student must turn 18 years of age prior to the program start date.
+A copy of government-issued ID must be submitted.

 - CPR-C (Basic Life Support - BLS) - Students must provide evidence of current BLS certification for entry into the program, and remain current throughout clinical training.

 One of the following courses or certifications can be used to meet this requirement: